• Skip to primary navigation

 Instructions

-• Preheat oven to 425º F. Line a baking sheet with parchment paper and set aside.
+• Preheat the oven to 425º F. Line a baking sheet with parchment paper and set aside.

-• To make the biscuits, combine Bob’s Red Mill Gluten Free 1-to-1 Baking Flour, granulated sugar, baking powder, salt and baking soda in a large bowl.
+• To make the biscuits, combine the flour, granulated sugar, baking powder, salt, and baking soda in a large bowl.
 Whisk to combine.

 • Gradually, stir the buttermilk into the flour mixture until combined.